replicatedhq/docs/docs/distributing-an-application/installing-with-swarm.md

 $ sudo docker ps
 ```

-for each container which is related to the Replicated onprem installation
+for each container which is related to the Replicated onprem installation, run:

 ```shell
 $ sudo docker rm <container_id>